-- 1.4.1 The State has established the Hawai'i State eProcurement System (HlePRO) to promote an open and transparent system for vendors to compete for state contracts electronically.
+The State has established the Hawai'i State eProcurement System (HlePRO) to promote an open and transparent system for vendors to compete for state contracts electronically.
 Offerors interested in responding to this solicitation must be registered on HlePRO.
-Registration information is available at the State Procurement Office (SPO) website: http://spo.hawaii.gov/HlePRO, then select HlePRO Vendor Registration Guide. - 1.4.2 The State will use HIePRO to issue the RFP, receive all Offers, and issue any addenda to the RFP.
-Addenda and the other information and materials shall be provided by the State through HIePRO, including additions or changes with respect to the dates in Section 1.4 Schedule and Significant Dates.
+Registration information is available at the State Procurement Office (SPO) website hiepro.ehawaii.gov, then select Vendor Registration.

+- 1.4.1 The State will use HIePRO to issue the RFP, receive all Offers, and issue any addenda to the RFP.
+Addenda and the other information and materials shall be provided by the State through HIePRO, including additions or changes with respect to the dates in Section 1.5 RFP Schedule and Significant Dates.
 The State shall not be responsible for any person's or entity's failure to use HIePRO for any reason.
-The State is not responsible for any delay or failure of any Offeror to receive any materials updated through the RFP Process on a timely basis. - 1.4.3 As part of this procurement process, Offerors are informed that awards made for this solicitation, if any, shall be done through the HlePRO and shall therefore be subject to a mandatory .75% (.0075) transaction fee, not to exceed \$5,000 for the total contract term.
+The State is not responsible for any delay or failure of any Offeror to receive any materials updated through the RFP Process on a timely basis. - 1.4.2 As part of this procurement process, Offerors are informed that awards made for this solicitation, if any, shall be done through the HlePRO and shall therefore be subject to a mandatory 0.75% (.0075) transaction fee, not to exceed \$5,000 for the total contract term.
 The mandatory fee (.75%) is applicable for awards from Hawai'i government agencies only, calculated on a quarterly basis for the term.
-This transaction fee shall be based on the total sales made against this contract, payable to NIC Hawaii (formerly Hawaii Information Consortium), the vendor administering HlePRO.
-Refer to the "Instructions" tab in the HlePro solicitation for more details. - 1.4.4 Offerors shall review all special instructions located in HlePRO.
+This transaction fee shall be based on the total sales made against this contract, payable to Tyler Hawaii, the vendor administering HlePRO.
+Tyler Hawaii shall invoice the CONTRACTOR directly for payment of transaction fees.
+Payment must be made to Tyler Hawaii within thirty (30) days of receipt of invoice.
+Tyler Hawaii is an intended third-party beneficiary of transaction fees, which are used to fund the operation, maintenance, and future enhancements of the HlePRO system.
+Refer to the "Instructions" tab in the HlePRO solicitation for more details. - 1.4.3 Offerors shall review all special instructions located in HlePRO.
 Offerors are responsible for ensuring that all necessary files are attached to their offer prior to the proposal deadline.
 Offerors are advised that they should not wait until the last minute to submit their proposal on HlePRO.
-Offerors should allow ample time to review their submitted proposal, including attachments, prior to the proposal deadline. - 1.4.5 Changes to the RFP, including but not limited to answers to questions and procurement requirements, shall be made via formal written addenda issued by the State.
+Offerors should allow ample time to review their submitted proposal, including attachments, prior to the proposal deadline. - 1.4.4 Changes to the RFP, including but not limited to answers to questions and procurement requirements, shall be made via formal written addenda issued by the State.
 The State accepts no responsibility for a prospective Offeror not receiving solicitation documents and/or revisions to the solicitation.
-It is the responsibility of the prospective Offeror to monitor the Hawai'i State eProcurement System (HIePRO) to obtain any RFP addenda or other information relating to the RFP.
+It is the responsibility of the prospective Offeror to monitor HIePRO to obtain any RFP addenda or other information relating to the RFP.